-There isn't anything great about Great Britain's weather (especially its ability to ruin the best hairstyle within minutes of us leaving the house).
-Autumn and winter have a hair-destroying combination of wet and windy, and don't even get us started on the disappointment that is spring and summer—the changeable days, the hope for a heat wave that rarely ever comes and yet we still get frizz! *Picks self up off floor.* But it's not all doom and gloom (we promise), we have a stunning visual menu of hairstyles that will help you withstand whatever the weatherman has to throw at us, even those pesky cats and dogs.
+There isn't anything great about bad weather (especially its ability to ruin the best hairstyle within minutes of us leaving the house).
+Autumn and winter have a hair-destroying combination of wet and windy and don't even get us started on the disappointment that is spring and summer—the changeable days, the unrelenting heat, and the swampy humidity that guarantees frizz!
+But it's not all doom and gloom (we promise); we have a stunning visual menu of hairstyles that will help you withstand whatever the weatherman has to throw at us, even those pesky cats and dogs.

 Keep scrolling for the weatherproof hairstyles you need to know.

 Okay, this may look tricky, but it's super simple.
-If you have long hair then just pull it into pigtails, and braid each one securing with elastics.
+If you have long hair, then pull it into pigtails, and braid each one, securing the ends with elastics.
 Then take the plaits and wrap them around your head and pin them in place.
 Totally windproof.

-A telltale sign of the weather wreaking havoc is around the hairline where it can go frizzy and wavy (and not in a good way).
-By wearing a sleek centre part and tucking the hair behind your ears, you minimise the possible destruction that can occur.
-Mist your parting with Philip Kingsley Weatherproof Hairspray (£13).
+A telltale sign of the weather wreaking havoc is around the hairline, where it can go frizzy and wavy (and not in a good way).
+By wearing a sleek center part and tucking the hair behind your ears, you minimize the possible destruction that can occur.
+Mist your parting with Philip Kingsley Weatherproof Hairspray ($19).

-Another way to control and protect your hairline from ending up a complete mess is to use a hairband to disguise what lies beneath.
-Try the Johnny Loves Rosie Cara Embellished Headband (£35).
+Another way to control and protect your hairline from ending up a complete mess is to use a headband to disguise what lies beneath.

 Sometimes it's best to go with the flow.
 Texture-wise, don't spend too much time if the weather is particularly blustery or damp.
-Use Living Proof No Frizz Shampoo (£21) and Conditioner (£21).
-Rough-dry your hair, and pull the top into a hun.
+Use Living Proof No Frizz Shampoo ($28) and Conditioner ($28) for some extra frizz-fighting power, rough-dry your hair, and pull the top into a hun.

-Not only does the addition of colourful kirby grips look great (note the colour matches the lipstick), but on a practical level, they help prevent your hair from twirling out of place, especially if you have a cowlick.
-Try Inca's red Kirby Hair Grip Slides (£3).
+Not only does the addition of decorative bobby pins look great (we love this lipstick-matching moment), but on a practical level, they help prevent your hair from twirling out of place, especially if you have a cowlick.

 If you limit the movement in your hair down to the swish of a ponytail or prevent any movement whatsoever with a sleek bun, you'll be in safe territory.

-Backstage hairstylists have been making a feature out of hair accessories that were once always hidden: think pins, grips and combs.
+Backstage hairstylists have been making a feature out of hair accessories that were once always hidden: think pins, grips, and combs.
 The joy of a comb on a windy day is that it also helps keep hair in its place (by your head).
-Claire's Accessories has a pack of two hair combs for just £2.

-Backstage at Tanya Taylor's show in New York, hairstylist Allen Wood revealed how to create waves just like this without the need for tongs.
+Backstage at Tanya Taylor's show in New York, hairstylist Allen Wood revealed how to create waves just like this without the need for hot styling tools.
 Just be sure to mist with hair spray and you'll be good to go.

 If you can't beat 'em, join 'em.
-Use L'Oréal Professionnel Tecni.ART Wet Domination Extreme Splash (£14) to create a dual texture: wet-look roots and dry mid-lengths and ends.
+These wet-look roots and dry mid-lengths and ends are a great way to pre-emptively handle flat, rained-on hair.
 Just add a bold lip.